-Some form builders don't feature spelling- and grammar-checking software that reviews and corrects your copy.
-If you're not careful, you can end up publishing embarrassing typos that will potentially confuse your participants.
+Some form builders don’t have spelling and grammar checking software that reviews and corrects your copy.
+If you’re not careful, you can publish spelling and grammatical mistakes that can confuse your participants and even be embarrassing.

 13. You rush your survey to publication.

-For marketing teams working against the clock, it's important to prioritize quality over efficiency.
-While it can be tempting to rush a survey into publication, releasing one filled with mistakes will only lead to more work in the future.
+All businesses have deadlines to ensure projects are completed on time.
+For teams working against the clock, it’s important to prioritize quality over efficiency because rushing a survey into publication and releasing one with mistakes only leads to more work in the future.

-For instance, if you forget to include an answer in a multiple-choice question, the data you'll obtain will likely be inaccurate.
-Some participants may also be confused by your selection of answers and — if the timing is right — this could cause them to abandon the survey altogether.
+For instance, if you forget to include an answer to a multiple-choice question, the data you obtain will be inaccurate.
+Some participants may also be confused by your selection of answers, which could cause them to abandon the survey altogether.

-Unless timing is urgent, it's better to slow down and create an effective, complete survey than it is to rush one into production.
+Unless timing is urgent, it's better to slow down and create an effective, complete survey than rush one into production.

 14. You forget to include a question or an answer.

-Another simple mistake is forgetting to include a question in your survey.
-Questions are valuable chances to obtain information and not including one is a spoiled opportunity to learn more about your customer base.
+Another simple mistake is forgetting to include a question in your survey, as each question increases your chances of obtaining information and learning more about your customer base.